-Clinical Trials: ASCO feels it is important to encourage increased participation in clinical trials by making the system more efficient, prioritizing inclusion of the most promising science, and ensuring adequate reimbursement for the expenses of patients enrolled in clinical trials.
+Clinical Trials: ASCO feels it is important to encourage increased participation in clinical trials by making the research system more efficient, prioritizing inclusion of the most promising science and ensuring adequate reimbursement for the expenses of patients enrolled in clinical trials.

 Drug Shortages: The cancer community is experiencing severe and worsening shortages of many critical therapies.
 This is a complex problem with multiple causes related to regulatory and manufacturing issues.
 Many organizations and advocates are working with policymakers to address these critical shortages and find solutions to help prevent future occurrences.

 Value in Cancer Care: Promoting value in cancer care is necessary to reduce the financial burdens facing patients as a result of the rising cost of care.
 Advocating for value-focused policy reforms and developing tools to help physicians and patients address cancer care costs together, represents one way in which organizations such as ASCO are working to address this issue.

 ASCO in Action: Read the latest news and information in cancer policy that affects patients, cancer care, and cancer research from ASCO.

 ASCO’s ACT Network: Discover a range of opportunities to become engaged in advocacy for important policy issues impacting cancer care.

 CancerProgress.Net: Learn about the progress made in clinical cancer research over the past four decades and find expert perspectives on remaining challenges by visiting this interactive ASCO website.